sqz-xy/gad-sdk/docs_sphinx/source/longform/example_can_ws.rst

 The first step in extracting the wheel speed aiding data is to configure the CAN bus reader.
-The line of code above shows how the reader was configured for this specfic example.
+The line of code above shows how the reader was configured for this specific example.
-Again refer to the Python CAN libary and your device/vehicle's CAN documentation for the correct configurations.
+Again, refer to the Python CAN library and your device/vehicle's CAN documentation for the correct configurations.
 Once configured correctly, the CAN bus reader will extract all CAN messages.

 The CAN bus will send a large number of messages each second, the majority of which will not be useful in providing wheelspeed aiding.
 Therefore, one needs to filter through all the messages to find the specific messages that contains the correct type of aiding data.
 The correct messages are identified by the message ID number, which can be found in the device/vehicle's CAN documentation.
-(See note below for more information on CAN documentaion.)

 .. code-block:: python